byapparov/byapparov.github.io/_posts/2019-12-07-atdd-data-pipeline-design.md

 asseble_table("customers/target.yaml")
 ```

 Orchestration, optimisation and validation are hidden in `assemble_table` function.
 Every time this function is improved, benefits are passed to all
 the transformation pipelines that you maintain.

+Note that location and names of the staging tables for individual attributes are not important as soon as engine can map them to the corresponding source query.
+For example, BigQuery stores results of every query execution in a temporary table for 24 hours.
+Transformation engine can leverage this feature and combine target table from temporary tables with random names.

 # Managing schema changes